 Control variables: We will repeat all the analysis with and without the control variables as specified in the primary analysis.

-Different priors: We will repeat all the analysis with three different priors: the effect size used in the primary analysis (b=0.34), as well as the smallest (b=0.18) and the largest (b=0.79) effect sizes from the mini meta-analysis described above.
+Different priors: We will repeat all the analysis with three different priors: the effect size used in the primary analysis (b=0.34), as well as the half of the smallest effect size (b=0.09) and twice of the largest effect size (b=1.57) from the mini meta-analysis described above.

 Alternatively processed datasets